Apple is developing a new set of Bluetooth wireless earphones that will launch alongside the iPhone 7, reports 9to5Mac.

 As usual, Apple is expected to debut the iPhone 7 this fall.
 Case manufacturers say that the design has yet to be finalized and that Apple is testing three different designs.
 One is a completely new thinner device.
 Another looks a lot like the iPhone 6s.
 Other reports have suggested that the iPhone 7 could be waterproof and feature wireless charging.

-When will apple focus on something mkre important like the camera screen res or even the battery life samsung has shot was past them in better phones and the new beats will prob be something really cheap bad quality and bad battery life too
+When will Apple focus on something more important like the camera, screen resolution, or even the battery life?
+Samsung has shot past them in better phones and the new Beats will probably be something really cheap, bad quality and bad battery life too.

 The only reason competition is ahead because they always release something after a new iPhone, but apple is focusing on it.
 They did once ask early iPhone 5 buyers what they wanted in the next iPhone and when it comes to a whole new one, that's where major improvements come in.